ColorlibHQ/AdminLTE/README.md

 1. Branch off of ```devel``` into your own feature branch (ex. ```feature```).
 2. When you are finished, make a pull request to merge your ```feature``` branch into ```devel```.

+Keep these things in mind:

+* Use 4 spaces instead of tabs